-- Category 3B working with mobile boom aerial platform (self-propelled aerial platform). - Category 3A working with a mobile, vertical aerial platform (scissors lift and 1-person vertical lifts). - Category 1B working with static boom aerial platform (self-propelled aerial platforms fitted with struts, aerial platforms on trailers). - 1.
-A harness with lifeline must be used at all times, including when riding on an aerial platform.
-The lifeline must be of such a length that you can carry out the work but cannot fall out of the aerial platform's cradle. - 2.
-The obligation to hook up the harness is dropped whenever there is a question of working above open water (quayside).
+1. A harness with lifeline must be used at all times, including when riding on an aerial platform.
+The lifeline must be of such a length that you can carry out the work but cannot fall out of the aerial platform's cradle.
+Only a short line, without a shock absorber, is allowed (the so-called positioning line).

+- 2. The obligation to hook up the harness is dropped whenever there is a question of working above open water (quayside).
 In that case, the employees in the work cradle should be equipped with a lifejacket. - 3.
 Exceeding the maximum load of the aerial platform is not permitted. - 4.
 Leaving the work cradle while it is elevated is not permitted. - 5.
 Use of an aerial platform is not permitted when wind speed exceeds 6 on the Beaufort scale (12.5 m/s). - 6.
 Before starting to use an aerial platform, it must first be checked in line with the accompanying checklist. - 7.
 Cordon off the platform's working area with red/white tape. - 8.
 An aerial platform is not to be used for hoisting activities. - 9.
 If the aerial platform stands on the carriageway and there is a chance of collision, warning barriers or cones must be placed in front of and behind the aerial platform and the orange warning light must be illuminated.